-2020 Applied Behavior Analysis EDU $1,000 Excellence in Practice Scholarship
+Applied Behavior Analysis EDU Excellence in Practice Scholarship is Now Closed

 With a master’s degree being the standard requirement for board certification, becoming an ABA doesn’t come cheap.
 But if you’re dedicated enough to get into this field, you’re not going to let the cost of getting the education you need stand in the way.
 In fact, it’s that very attitude that brought you here looking for ways to make earning your master’s more affordable.

-We’re honored to be able to make earning that degree a little more affordable with our Excellence in Practice Scholarship.
+We’re honored to be able to make earning that master’s degree in ABA a little more affordable with our Excellence in Practice Scholarship.

 Any recently accepted or currently enrolled first or second year grad student in a qualifying master’s program in education, psychology, or ABA that includes the Verified Course Sequence required to be eligible for BCBA certification.

 All current grad students must provide proof of having a minimum cumulative GPA of 3.5 in their graduate studies.

 All recently accepted students looking forward to beginning their master’s program must provide proof of being accepted into a qualifying program, and proof of having a minimum cumulative GPA of 3.5 in their undergraduate studies.

 Scholarship Application Requirements

 You will need to submit just four things to meet the scholarship application requirements: